daddy-cool/highlogger/README.md

 Each of those methods accepts one parameter of any type.<br />
 This parameter will be sent to all transporters with a matching severity range.

-The filename of the caller of any of these methods will be added as context.<br />
+The filename of the caller of any of these methods will be added as context is `useContext` is enabled.<br />
 This means if you try to log 'foobar' like `log.notice('foobar');` from a file "filename.js":
   * `json` disabled, context will just be prepended: `filename.js foobar`
   * `json` enabled, context will be added as a key: `{"message":"foobar","context":"filename.js"}`